martimy/YANG-Tools/README.md

 ## Introduction

 YANG (Yet Another Next Generation) is a data modeling language used in network management and device configuration.
-It is primarily associated with the NETCONF (Network Configuration Protocol) and RESTCONF (RESTful Network Configuration) protocols, which are used for network device configuration and management.

 YANG formally describes data models for network elements.
 It provides a way to define the data structure, hierarchy, and constraints for configuration and operational state data.
 YANG models are written in a human-readable format, making it easier for network engineers to understand and work with.
 YANG is designed to be platform-independent, allowing it to be used with various networking technologies and protocols.

-YANG models are used in conjunction with protocols like NETCONF and RESTCONF to configure and manage network devices.
+YANG models are used in conjunction with protocols like NETCONF, RESTCONF, and gNMI to configure and manage network devices.
 They provide a standardized way to represent device configuration and operational state, improving interoperability and automation.

 Some of the concepts associated with YANG: